Ahmopasa/TheCodes/README.md

 # TheCodes

 * Codes, that I saw/wrote on the Internet.
-So, I cannot own all of them.
+So, I cannot own all of their rights...
 * This repository mainly includes C, C++ and C# codes and has been created for learning purposes.
-     * As time goes on, so I'll see/write more code, new pieces of code will be added.
+     * As time goes on, which means that I'll see/write more code pieces, new ones will be added.
 * For testing purposes, I have added Golang and Python codes as well.

 ## Installation